ahmedshahabaz/6D-Pose-Estimation/README.md

+# [Juan Ricardo Wilches Cortina](https://scholar.google.com/citations?user=nDL82bsAAAAJ&hl=en) is the primary author and contributor to this project.

 # 6D-Pose-Estimation

 ## In this project, we reused the code provided by the authors of [Deep Object Pose Estimation for Semantic Robotic Grasping of Household Objects](https://arxiv.org/pdf/1809.10790.pdf).